 The UN Special Rapporteur on the right to privacy has expressed concerned not only with the collection of big data but also with firms having the ability to sell or trade it and to link it to other data to produce a complex and detailed picture of a person’s life.
 Companies that collect consumer’s personal information and resell or share that information with others, the so-called Data brokers, generally do it without consumers’ knowledge and with little or no transparency.
 Cases of corporations selling or sharing personal data for purposes such as advertising, credit scoring and insurance risk scoring have also been reported.
 The Cambridge Analytica scandal is the latest example of this.

 Various measures have been taken at the international level in order to guarantee the right to privacy.
 In 1990 the UN published its Guidelines concerning computerised personal data files, which stated that information about persons should not be collected or processed in unfair or unlawful ways.
-More recently in 2017, the UN Secretary General launched the initiative Global Pulse on Big Data.
-It functions as a network of innovative labs where research on Big Data for Development is designed and coordinated.
-The platform has developed a set of Privacy Principles intended to help ensure that individuals whose data is used are not adversely affected.
 The OECD adopted in 2013 an updated version of its Privacy Guidelines that apply to personal data.
-The EU General Data Protection Regulation, that takes effect on May 25th, 2018, has the purpose of protecting data collected on EU citizens.
-The legislation is reportedly the most comprehensive and progressive piece of data protection legislation in the world.
+The EU General Data Protection Regulation, that took effect on May 25th, 2018, aims to protect EU citizen data through several measures at EU, national and organizational level.
+The legislation is the most comprehensive and progressive piece of data protection legislation in the world, and has also been copied in other juristicstions.
+The Council of Europe Convention No. 108 on data protection is a Convention for the protection of individuals regarding automatic processing of personal data.
+It is the only international legally binding instrument for the protection of personal data.
+The Convention plays a crucial role in promoting the right to privacy and the protection of personal data worldwide, as it is open to non-member states of the Council of Europe.

 Globally, 107 States have legislation in place to secure the protection of data and privacy.
 Countries such as the United Kingdom, Australia and Canada have an Information Commissioner to ensure compliance with such legislation.

 Various multi-stakeholder initiatives in this field are worth mentioning.
-The project MAPPING, financed by the European Union, is a platform that aims to contribute to the digital transition and to improve the innovation climate in the EU concentrating efforts in privacy, property and internet governance.
 The Global Network Initiative, bringing together comprises a group of companies, civil society organisations, investors and academics, has the objective to create a collaborative approach to protect and advance freedom of expression and privacy in the ICT sector.

 Adequate data is critical for measuring progress towards the SDGs, as well as progress on human rights.
 Data from business’ reporting can help fill the gaps in areas where SDG data is still lacking.
 Enhancing the use of information and communication technology under SDG target 17.8 can also support data gathering efforts considerably.
 However, data collection and the promotion of technology that could enable distribution and dissemination of personal data can have a significant impact on the right to privacy, as well as the flow of information across state boundaries and between various actors, thus posing great challenges in terms of regulation, misuse of personal information, privacy, discrimination and access to remedy.